Estonian partisans: Estimates

-According to historians who studied the forest holdouts, there were about 14,000–15,000 Forest Brothers in Estonia after the Second World War, along with people simply hiding in the woods, the total number of Forest Brothers has been suggested to be higher, up to 30,000.
-According to a report submitted by Soviet KGB Major Oskar Borelli in June 1953, 1,495 members of the Forest Brothers and secret organizations had been killed by the Soviet KGB forces between 1944 and 1 June 1953, and 9,870 people had been arrested (5,471 members of the Forest Brothers and 1,114 members of the secret organization, 1212 citizens).
+According to historians who studied the partisans, there were between 14,000 and 15,000 Forest Brothers in Estonia following the Second World War, along with people simply hiding in the woods.
+According to a report submitted by Soviet officer Oskar Borelli in June 1953, 1,495 members of the Forest Brothers and other resistance organizations had been killed by KGB forces between 1944 and June 1, 1953, and another 9,870 were arrested (5,471 members of the Forest Brothers and 1,114 members of the secret organization, 1212 citizens).

-According to Soviet sources, 891 people died between 1946 and 1956 as a result of the Forest Brotherhood, including 447 Soviet and party activists, newcomers and their families, 295 members of extermination battalions, 52 NKVD and NKGB, MGB and 47 military personnel.
+According to Soviet sources, 891 people died between 1946 and 1956 as a result of the Forest Brothers, including 447 Soviet activists; 295 members of extermination battalions; 52 members of the NKVD, NKGB, and MGB; and 47 military personnel.